Stages of a Student Loan

 - Log in to Nelnet.com to update your contact information and view your loan balances and due dates.

 - Review your Nelnet student loan billing statement.
 It arrives about three weeks before your first payment is due.
 You can choose to receive paper or eStatements at Nelnet.com.

 - Become familiar with the ways you can pay.
-Be sure you learn more about KwikPay®, our service that lets you make automatic monthly payments.
-Using KwikPay may give you a 0.25% interest rate reduction.*
+Be sure you learn more about auto debit, our service that lets you make automatic monthly payments.
+Using auto debit may give you a 0.25% interest rate reduction.*

-- Make sure your repayment plan best fits your budget.
-You will have the Standard Repayment Plan unless you select a different option.
-You can always change repayment plans when your life circumstances change.
+- Make sure you are on the repayment plan that best fits your budget.
+You can always switch to a different repayment plan if your life circumstances change.

 - Get the tools you need to manage your loans anytime, anywhere.
-The Loan Assist app for your smartphone makes it easy to pay on the go, and you can sign up for text reminders at Nelnet.com to receive an alert when a payment is due or overdue.
+Our app makes it easy to pay and manage your loans on the go.
+You can also sign up for text reminders when you log into your Nelnet.com account to receive an alert when a payment is due or overdue.